kora-projects/kora-docs/mkdocs/docs/en/documentation/grpc-server.md

 ### Plugin { #plugin }

-The code for the gRPC server is created with [protobuf gradle plugin](https://github.com/google/protobuf-gradle-plugin).
+The code for the `gRPC server` is generated with the [protobuf gradle plugin](https://github.com/google/protobuf-gradle-plugin).

 ===! ":fontawesome-brands-java: `Java`"

-    Plugin `build.gradle`:
+    Plugin in `build.gradle`:
     ```groovy
     plugins {
         id "com.google.protobuf" version "0.9.4"